Sweet Dog

 Is lily of the valley toxic to dogs?

-Oleander: what danger for dogs?
+Oleander: how dangerous is it for dogs?

 Which houseplants are dangerous for dogs?